Your Backlog Can Be Shared Working Memory For Humans And AI

 - Is the next step clear without asking the author?

-If not, the issue is not just story quality.
-It is shared memory quality.
+If not, the issue isn't story quality, it's shared memory quality.

 Try It On One Story

-Pick one story that is currently at risk of becoming a handoff problem.
+Pick one story that's currently at risk of becoming a handoff problem.

 Write the hypothesis.